Every parent knows that once August and September roll around, we might as well stock up on our favorite tissues, hand sanitizer, and cough drops.

 - Tummygize for tummy support

 We find applying every hour on bad days and less depending on their needs on regular cold days works best for us.
-We will follow the directions for dilution and drop amount that is on the bottle (but mostly-we use a Essential Oils Reference Guide app).
+We will follow the directions for dilution and drop amount that is on the bottle (but mostly-we use this Reference Guide for Essential Oils.

 A good rule of thumb for dilution: